honboey/always-sunrise/README.md

 ### How it works

-When an livestream object is created, the admin inputs its location and livestream YouTube ID.
-On save, two API calls are made:
+Admins input a list of livestream links from around the world.
+When a livestream object is created, two API calls are made:
-1. The first is to the Google Geocode API which uses its location to returns its latitude and longitude.
+1. The first is to the Google Geocode API which uses its location to return the livestream's exact latitude and longitude.
-2. The second is to the SunriseSunset API which sends the aforementioned lat and long and requests the sunrise time for today.
+2. The second is to the SunriseSunset API which sends the aforementioned lat and long and requests the times of the most recent and upcoming sunrise times.

 These are then saved to the database.